Last Updated: September 21, 2018

 Making the investment in great interior design is a decision that will benefit your home or business for years to come.
-If you love the idea of working with an interior designer on your next project, you might be wondering what the designer cost will be.
+If you love the idea of working with an interior designer on your next project, you might be wondering what the cost of an interior designer will be.
 Here are a few practical steps that will help you build your budget.

 Define the Scope of the Project

 When establishing your scope of work, consider your target time-frame, practical concerns and project needs.
 Working closely with your interior designer and clearly communicating your requests will minimize unwanted costs.
-It is important to understand that requesting last-minute changes to your project can increase your expenses and cause delays, especially if construction has already commenced.
+It is important to understand that requesting last-minute changes to your project can increase your expenses.
+This may also cause delays, especially if construction has already commenced.
 Careful planning can save you headaches in the long run.

 Understand the Billing Process of Your Chosen Designer

 Not all interior designers bill in the same way and billing practices often vary from project to project.
 As you discuss the design plan, it’s perfectly acceptable to ask about billing procedures.
 The Life of an Architect website offers some great resources that explain the difference between hourly, per square foot and combination fee structures.

 Hourly– This fee structure is fairly easy to understand.
 You will be charged, using an hourly rate, based on the service provided.
 This rate will differ by the project being completed.
 Designer or Architects can range from USD$50 to USD$500 depending from the type of work and years or experience.